-The contest judges will be Yale Environment 360 editor Roger Cohn, New Yorker writer and e360 contributor Elizabeth Kolbert, and Oscar-winning documentary filmmaker Thomas Lennon.
+The contest judges will be Yale Environment 360 editor Roger Cohn, Pulitzer Prize winner and e360 contributor Elizabeth Kolbert, and Oscar-winning documentary filmmaker Thomas Lennon.

-Videos should be uploaded using the submission form below.
-Entries must include a valid contact email address and brief synopsis of the video.
-Send any questions to email@example.com.
-The deadline for entries is Friday, June 8, 2018.
+Videos can be uploaded using the submission form below or through the contest service Film Freeway.
+Entries must include a valid contact email address and brief synopsis.
+Send any questions to firstname.lastname@example.org.
+The deadline for entries is Friday, May 31, 2019.